 There are many “what-ifs” about the Malayan campaign, such as having the 23rd Brigade with them, having tanks, retaining the respected and capable Vernon Sturdee as the divisional commander, and having adequate air support.
 But these all relate to matters entirely outside the division’s control.

 In those aspects of the tactical fight where the men of the 8th Division could exercise some degree of control, the division fought hard and well (particularly at platoon and company level).

 Noting that the division was held in depth due to having only two brigades, not three, the 8th’s first major encounter with the Japanese was not until Gemas, on the Johore-Malacca border in southern Malaya, on 14 January 1942 – some five weeks after the Japanese landed in northern Malaya and advanced south down the peninsula.

 The war crimes and horror that followed in Japanese captivity, and the mateship and resistance to the Japanese among both those murdered, and among those who survived, further burnish the 8th Division’s war record from 1941 to 1945.

 To the surviving veterans and their families – on your last formal parade together – I thank you for your service.

-I salute your record as soldiers on both combat and moral battlefields, and for your post-war contribution to the Australia that all Australians consequently enjoy.
+I salute your record as soldiers on both combat and moral battlefields, and for your contribution to the post-war Australia that all Australians consequently enjoy.